ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

 [Steve Szczecina (@steveszc)](https://github.com/steveszc) proposed adding a built-in [`{{id}}` helper](https://github.com/emberjs/rfcs/pull/659) for generating unique IDs.
 This helper serves as a replacement for `elementId`, which is available in classic components but not in Glimmer components or route templates.
 Furthermore, it powers common use cases such as:

-- Associating label and input elements using the label's for attribute and the input's id attribute.
+- Associating label and input elements using the label's `for` attribute and the input's `id` attribute.
-- Using WAI-ARIA attributes to improve accessibility (eg. aria-labelledby, aria-controls)
+- Using WAI-ARIA attributes to improve accessibility (e.g. `aria-labelledby`, `aria-controls`)
-- Integrating 3rd party libraries that attach themselves to DOM elements using DOM IDs (eg. maps, datepickers, jquery plugins, etc)
+- Integrating 3rd party libraries that attach themselves to DOM elements using DOM IDs (e.g. maps, calendars, jQuery plugins)

 The proposed `{{id}}` helper can be invoked with either no arguments or with the `for` argument.
 When no arguments are passed, it will return a new unique id string for every invocation.
 This invocation style would usually be paired with a `let` block.